Our job is to keep Northland’s harbours and lakes safe for everyone to enjoy.

 We follow good practice to ensure that marine pests aren’t spread via the navigation aids – for example, while they’re not suitable to be antifouled, marine growth is checked before it’s removed and disposed of safely on land.

 Report a problem

-As our region has the largest coastline in New Zealand and we need your help to keep it in the best state possible.
+Our region has the largest coastline in New Zealand, and we need your help to keep it in the best state possible.

 Things we want to know about include:

-- navigation hazards like floating logs in channels;
+- navigation hazards such as floating logs in channels

 - suspected pollution of any sort.